Russia-Ukraine war: Key things to know about the conflict

 Anastasiya Erashova wept and trembled as she held a sleeping child.
 Shelling had just killed her other child as well as her brother’s child.
 “No one was able to save them,” she said.

 In Irpin, on the northwest outskirts of Kyiv, bodies laid in the open in a park and on a street Saturday.
-Residents said they had no information about what or where was safe as shooting echoed.
+Serhy Protsenko walked his neighborhood as explosions sounded.

+“When I woke up in the morning, everything was covered in smoke, everything was dark.
+We don’t know who is shooting and where,” he said.
+“We don’t have any radio or information.”

 Some residents huddled in a pitch-dark basement for shelter, unsure where they could go and how they would get food if they left.
 Others were on the move, toting luggage across planks to get over a waterway where a bridge had been damaged.
 Armed men carried one older man on a stretcher.